 At CHI Health we will honor your rights and help you with your responsibilities as much as we can.
 We ask that you take an active role in your care.
 We also ask that you respect rights of other patients, visitors and those who care for you.
 We will let you know if we cannot honor your rights because of concerns for your treatment or safety, or for the treatment or safety of others,because of special needs related to your medical care, or because of any other legal or ethical reasons.
-More information about your rights and responsibilities is found here.
-Please talk with your healthcare provider if you have questions about your rights and responsibilities.
+More information about your rights and responsibilities can be found in the Guest Information Guide (see links in various languages at the top of this webpage).

 CHI Health strives to provide superior care to all those we serve and ensures patients that they can expect to receive reasonable care during their stay.
 We do understand, however, that there may be times when you may feel your stay did not meet your reasonable expectations for care.
 When this happens, CHI Health recognizes your right to express concern and voice a grievance about your care in an environment that is non-threatening and constructive.